andrew-d/blog/content/post/password-cracking.md

 after I got home, I decided that I was going to try and use Amazon EC2 to gain those extra percent.
 Specifically, Amazon provides a [GPU Instance][gpu], which comes with two NVIDIA Tesla M2050 GPUs attached.
-After a bit of work, I managed to get [oclHashcat-plus][hashcat], one of the world’s fastest GPU-based crackers, working on it.
-It wasn’t trivial, though, so here’s how I did it.
+After a bit of work, I managed to get [oclHashcat-plus][hashcat], one of the world's fastest GPU-based crackers, working on it.
+It wasn't trivial, though, so here's how I did it.

 [course]: http://www.cas.mcmaster.ca/~soltys/cs3c03-w13/index.html
 [jtr]: http://www.openwall.com/john/